-tHE DEADLINE FOR POSITION PAPERS HAS BEEN EXTENDED TO MARCH 30
+tHE DEADLINE FOR POSITION PAPERS is MARCH 30

 Please use this document as a cover page for all position papers, with relevant fields filled in by individual delegates.